The HistoryAccess.com Interviews:

 The first person I asked to leave – I hated doing it; she was very, very good I thought; but dramatically we didn’t want her anymore – was Meg Wynn Owen.
 Hazel.
 It was hell, asking her.
 I took her out to lunch.
 I put it off, put it off, put it off, until the cheese.
 I said, “Look….”
 She was sweet about it.
 She said, “I quite understand, my character has done all you want me to do.
 I will die gracefully.”

-Q. She is wonderful in that role.
+Q. She is wonderful in that role, needless to say.

 A. Oh yes, very good.

 Q. Who, to you, are the one or two most interesting characters in the series?

 A. (Pause.)
 I think really the whole lot.
 It was a team effort, by the family, upstairs and downstairs.
 We didn’t have anyone I would like to discard.

 Q. Was casting difficult, or did various actors seem instantly right for roles?

 A. It was very difficult.
 It always is.
 I luckily had a most excellent and experienced casting director, Martin Case, a great friend of mine.
 We spent hours and hours making lists, talking to people, sometimes speaking with seven or eight people for a part.
 For example, for Georgina, we looked at many talented young women.
 Finally it was down to Lesley-Anne Down and Jane Seymour.
 They were both very beautiful and both read very well.
 Jane had much, much more experience and I’m sure would have been absolutely marvelous.
 (Pause.)
 I wanted a new face in a way.
 I picked Lesley-Anne Down.